 NORA'S CLEAN-SHAVEN BROTHER: Come on, Redmond, I'll go home with you.

 The camera is not as remote from this duel as the one that opens the film.

-Preceding this, in the screenplay as in the book, there are scenes of Barry writing a letter that will speak for him should he die, the fact that he is using his father's pistols in the duel, and his mother's reliance on superstition (sometimes on cards) for foretelling fate, her relief being that when the salt spills it doesn't fall in Barry's direction, which is a good omen.
+Preceding this, in the screenplay as in the book, there are scenes of Barry writing a letter that will speak for him should he die, revelation of the fact that he is using his father's pistols in the duel, and his mother's reliance on superstition (sometimes on cards) for foretelling fate, her relief being that when the salt spills it doesn't fall in Barry's direction, which is a good omen.

 From the book: